fandridis/todo-app-react/README.md

 ## What is missing
 This application was made in a weekend so there's few things missing.
-Firstly, a functionality for restoring TODOs from the history would be great.
+- A functionality for restoring TODOs from the history would be great.
-Secondly, multiple TODO lists (categories) customly built by the user would be great too.
+- Allowing for multiple TODO lists (categories) customly built by the user would be great too.
-Lastly, the codebase could use a refactor to keep some places DRY.
+- Lastly, the codebase could use a refactor to keep some places DRY.